scott-fryxell/scott-fryxell.github.io/content/articles/HTML-is-my-state-machine.md

 It's been my vuex/pinia for years.
 If I wanna know the state I'll load the object from the database and get it.
 It's instant because the database is on the client with the client code.

 Pinia has feelt like an extra layer.
 Mutations I've already got mutations, the data is right there.
-But I have a problem do like composables for
+But I have a problem I do like composables for

-I'm working with Relations right now and they are loaded in like 15 modules. each instance knows about itself.
-Changes don't apply to other instances.
+I'm working with Relations (who you are following) right now and they are loaded in like 15 modules. each instance knows about itself.
+I have to pass events to for everything to cordinate.

-This has created some spaghetti code for updates to statements that I spent yesterday cleaning up with module level reference variables inside a composable module. this way the state can be known accross all my modules.
-If I save the data where I get it this isn't a propblem.
+This has created some spaghetti code that I spent yesterday cleaning up with [module level reference](https://vueschool.io/articles/vuejs-tutorials/home-rolled-store-with-the-vue-js-composition-api/) variables defined inside composable files — `@/use/people`.
+State can be known accross all my modules.
+This brings my app into feature parity with pinia.

-What's got me feeling so uncomfortable here?

-I realized I need to move all the loading via database into a single composable.
-I want to make sure I know what I've got what purposes I'm using `load()` and `list()` for.

 I think this is an elegant upgrade to how I'm mangaging state in the app. module scope removes the spaghetti of having to pass changes via events.